 And that’s when a friend of mine mentioned in passing one day a book he’d read recently: How to Break Up With Your Phone by Catherine Price.
 I was immediately intrigued and knew I had to read this book, which I did.
 Fast forward three months and I now spend about 15 minutes a day on my phone as opposed to the 3+ hours I formerly spent.

-If you’re in this place – if you know that something about your relationship to your phone needs to change but you’re not sure where to start – I hope that one of the following five ideas will show you how to take that first step towards where you want to be <3
+If you’re in this place – if you know that something about your relationship to your phone needs to change but you’re not sure where to start – I hope that one of the following five ideas will show you how to spend less time on your phone, and allow you to feel better.

 Keep your phone in the same spot when you’re at home.